-When travelling by train in Italy, Italo is the train company of choice for traversing the country’s busiest and most popular rail routes at high-speed.
+When travelling by train in Italy, Italo is the popular train company of choice for high-speed journeys.
 Italo provides passengers with four different journeys across northern and central Italy.
-With four different classes available on each journey and a variety of different ticket types, there’s plenty of flexibility for how and when you can travel.
-You can find out more on Italo train tickets, First and Second Class seats and schedules below.
+With four different seat classes available on each journey, and a variety of ticket options, there’s plenty of flexibility for how and when you can travel.

 Whilst there are only six routes on the Italo train network, Italo trains visit some of the most popular cities in the country.
 On comfortable, high-speed trains, this is a great way to travel Italy by train.

 Travelling at high-speed throughout Italy is a pleasant and scenic experience, moving between the mountain regions in the north, and into the Mediterranean south.
 There is so much to see and don along the Italo train network, that it could come in handy to use our map to create the perfect holiday.

 Using this map, you can see the major cities and stops where Italo trains travel to, as well as getting a better understanding of where you may be in the country!

 Italo trains provide passengers with four different routes across Italy, with Milan as the main terminal.
 The Italo NGV train takes its passengers through the heart of the Italian countryside, with destinations including Napoli, Venice and Rome.
 If you are still planning your route through Italy by train, then take a look at some of the following journeys that are popular with our customers

 Italo trains are some of the most modern and high-spec trains in Europe, providing almost unrivalled comfort for those travelling through Italy.
 With Italo trains, there are four different classes you can travel on: Smart, Comfort, First, and Executive Club.
 Each class has different levels of comfort, but all are giving you great value for money